mdn/content/files/en-us/web/html/element/a/index.md

   - : Specified a reverse link; the opposite of [the `rel` attribute](#rel).
 Deprecated for being very confusing.
 - {{HTMLAttrDef("shape")}}{{Deprecated_Inline}}

-  - : The shape of the hyperlink’s region in an image map.
+  - : The shape of the hyperlink's region in an image map.

     > **Note:** Use the {{HTMLElement("area")}} element for image maps instead.